microsoft/azure-health-data-services-toolkit/samples/MemoryCacheAndRedisProvider/README.md

 - An authenticated Azure environment.
   - Usually you need to be logged in with the [Azure CLI](https://docs.microsoft.com/cli/azure/).
   - You also cae be logged into Azure inside Visual Studio or Visual Studio Code.
-- You will need the Azure Cache for Redis Contributor role assigned to your account.
+- You will need an Azure Cache for Redis resource.

 ## Setup your environment